Jessica Alba & Danny Ramirez: What Cash Warren REALLY Thinks of Ex-Wife’s Hot …

 About halfway through July, sightings of Jessica Alba and Danny Ramirez on a vacation in Mexico sparked excited romance rumors.

-Then, even more recently, the two seemed to be enjoying an intimate Italian dinner together.
+Then, more recently, the two seemed to be enjoying an intimate Italian dinner together.

 They have also kissed in public.